Academic Probation - Defined

 - Upon notification of probation, students will be allowed to register in a maximum of 2.0 full credit equivalents (4 standard half credit (H) courses).
 The restriction will be lifted and you may take a regular course load once you have either cleared your probation or you are allowed to continue on probation (because you have achieved a sessional grade point average of at least 1.60).
 Please note: students who contravene this rule will be removed from ALL current and future session courses.

 - While on probation, students must meet with a university service provider to discuss the reasons which led to the probation and to plan strategies to improve academic performance.
-(A list of appropriate service providers may be viewed on the Registrar’s website at: www.utsc.utoronto.ca/registrar/current_students/probation.
+A list of appropriate service providers may be viewed on the following website at: www.utsc.utoronto.ca/aacc/build-your-study-skills.

 In addition to this tip sheet, please read the section in the Calendar on Overall Standing.